Automated system handles small parts

-Enter Rotamat, a machine/process from Walther Trowal (Grand Rapids, MI).
+Enter Rotamat, a machine/process from Walther Trowal GmbH and Co KG (Grand Rapids, MI).
 Popular for coating small components throughout Europe, the process is just starting to be applied in the U.S. It combines a rotating barrel similar to that found on a mass finishing machine with paint spray guns.

 The process works by spinning randomly oriented small parts beneath the spray nozzle or nozzles, enabling even paint coverage on all areas of the parts.
 Walther says it works on a variety of part geometries, but is especially well suited for parts with geometry or crevices.
 An example is Phillips head screws, where the head might tend to clog with coating material in a dip-spin operation.

 Depending on the model, the machine can handle any of four interchangeable barrels with

 capacities from 1–50 L. The barrel can be placed at inclinations 0–35°, and inclines to 125° in the other direction to allow easy unloading of parts.

 It rotates at speeds from 2–30 rpm.
 Processing temperatures range to 300°F depending on parts and the finish being applied.